replayio/debugger-protocol-viewer/pages/index.md

 <ul><code>id</code>: String or integer which is unique for this request among all requests made over the connection.</ul>

+<ul><code>sessionId</code>: String identifying any associated session.
+This is required for methods in certain domains, and omitted for others.</ul>

 <ul><code>method</code>: Name of the method used for the request.</ul>

-<ul><code>params</code>: Object containing any parameters for the requests.
+<ul><code>params</code>: Object containing any parameters for the request.
 Keys in the object are the method's parameter names.
 This may be omitted for requests with no parameters.</ul>

 </list>